miguelsan/rfcs/proposed/0000-metatags.md

 - We can solve **spelling errors**.
 If #urbang-ardening contains the hashtags #urbangardening,  #urban-guardening and #stadtgarten, we automatically did a translation and connected synonyms and wrong written tags.
 - #Futurefashion wants to create a map of all fair clothing-shops.
-  Untill know a user would have to add all tags like #futurefashion #fairfashion #kleidung
+  Until know a user would have to add all tags like #futurefashion #fairfashion #kleidung

 # Future possibilities
 [future-possibilities]: #future-possibilities